Fatima0923/faculty-copilot/README.md

 Research, Teaching, or Planning — each backed by real registered tools and skills, sharing one permission-scoped memory core.

-Built for the Agentic AI Bootcamp (atomcamp) — Assignment: *Build Your Own Local Personal AI Assistant Using OpenClaw or Hermes Agent*.

 ---

 ## What it does